 Through the nature of our work, we believe we can develop ways of doing things differently that help tackle big social issues about where and how people live.

-We believe everyone should have access to a home and the opportunity to live well.
+We believe everyone should have a home and the chance to live well.

 Passengers stepping off the Empire Windrush in 1948 at Tilbury Docks would have encountered a very different country to the one we live in today.
 Bombing during the Second World War had inflicted widespread damage to urban areas, construction materials were in short supply and rationing continued.